SpaceNetChallenge/utilities/README.md

                                --resultsOutputFile /path/to/SpaceNetResults.csv
 ```

-## Using Spacenet Utilities to Process Imagery
+## Using SpaceNet Utilities to Process Imagery and Vector Data
-The imagery provided for this challenge must be processed and transformed into a deep-learning compatible format.
-Spacenet utilites helps to achieve this transformation.
+The SpaceNet imagery provided for this challenge must be processed and transformed into a deep-learning compatible format.
+SpaceNet utilites helps to achieve this transformation.
 A traditional run may look similar to this:
-1. Chipping and clipping Imagery into smaller areas for deep learning
+1. Chipping and clipping SpaceNet imagery into smaller areas to allow for deep learning consumption (create_spacenet_AOI.py)
-2. Blah blah blah... to do
+2. Split imagery and vector datasets (such as building or road labels) into training, testing, and validation datasets randomly (splitAOI_Train_Test_Val.py)
+3. Easily add or update your vector datasets to seamlessly match existing SpaceNet imagery chips. (externalVectorProcessing.py)
+4. Translate SpaceNet image chips and vector data into various machine learning and deep learning consumable formats such as PASCAL VOC2012, DarkNet, or Semantic Boundaries Dataset (SBD). (createDataSpaceNet.py)
+5. Evaluate your deep learning outputs against validation datasets to determine your results' accuracy and estimate the amount of comission and omission errors ocurring. (createDataSpaceNet.py)
+6. Various other maintenance utility scripts to enhance ease of use.

 ## Chipping Imagery Code